Axel-Bravo/19_udacity_dsa/2_006_Project_Show_me_Data_Structures/explanation.md

 _space complexity_, it is directly dependent on the number of returns the function does, hence, in this case __O(1)__.

 ## Project 5
 This project is based on the creation of a linked list, though, in this case the list is __traversed backwards__ and has the attribute of __inmutability__.
-This has provoked, that some of the methods developped during the course for _linked list_ are not available for the _BLockchain list_:
+This has provoked, that some of the methods developed during the course for _linked list_ are not available for the _Blockchain list_:
 - prepend
 - remove
 - pop
 - insert

+### Time and Space complexity
-As for the time complexity, being a __linked list__ in its core strucutre, it has:
+As for the time complexity, being a __linked list__ in its core structure, it has:

 - append: __O(1)__
 - search: __O(n)__
 - size: __O(n)__
 - to_list: __O(n)__

+In respect to _space complexity_, it is directly dependant on the number of __nodes__ our BlockChain incorporates, resulting in __O(n)__.

 ## Project 5:
 For the __union and intersection__ problem, the approach has been to transform the _linked lists_, a format which is harder to work with, on something much __simpler__ as is a list.
 Once the transformation has been done, the combination with the handy _object_ __sets__, has done all the work.